Disthene/CentralLinuxBackup/README.md

 ```
 /etc/backup
 ```
 Change the account set in the script to fit your needs.
-Open Bacup.py and modify :
+Open Backup.py and modify line 9 and 10 :
 ```
 svcaccount='YOURSERVICEACCOUNT'
 password='YOURPASSWORD'